kdwonn/kdwonn.github.io/_news/announcement_7.md

 related_posts: false
 ---

-:loudspeaker: A paper about object-centeric is accepted at ICCV 2023
+:loudspeaker: A paper about object-centric learning is accepted at ICCV 2023